epfllibrary/zotero-course/03-installation.md

 2. Click on the "Install Zotero Connector" button
 3. Autorize installation

+:warning: As of November 2019, the Zotero Connector for Safari is unavailable for download, and existing installations will stop working if you upgrade to Safari 13 and/or macOS Catalina.
+Existing installations will continue to work in Safari 12.
+The Zotero team is hoping to release a working connector for Safari shortly.

 ## How to check if the installation worked ?

 Zotero should now be installed on your computer.
 To fully enjoy Zotero, the software should be plugged in your browser and your word processor (Microsoft Word, OpenOffice Writer, LibreOffice Writer).